shahabshahab2/bkbase/README.md

    #To get the service url

-   e) minikube service -n backbase jenkins —url
+   e) minikube service -n backbase jenkins-expose-service —-url

    # User and pass for jenkins